BartMassey/imcs/README.md

 The `--port <n>` argument sets the server listening port;
 the current default port is, for no very good reason, 3589.

+## Running With Docker

+The provided `Dockerfile` can be used to run this program inside a docker container.
+You can build the image using the following command inside the root directory of this project:

+    docker build -t imcs .
+You can then start a container with the following command:

+    docker run -itd -p 3589:3589 imcs